Yolean/kubernetes-assert/README.md

 Kubernetes Assert is our re-think of [build-contract](https://github.com/Yolean/build-contract), for Kubernetes.

+Summary:

+1. If you don't have a monitoring stack already, use the one from this repo.
+It's the Prometheus setup we use in dev clusters.
+2. Arrange your specs like in [our example](./assertions-runtime-nodejs/example-specs/) with a [skaffold.yaml](./assertions-runtime-nodejs/example-specs/skaffold.yaml) and [kustomization.yaml](./assertions-runtime-nodejs/example-specs/kustomization.yaml).
+3. Run `skaffold dev`
+4. Make sure Prometheus will [scrape `assertions_failed`](./assertions_failed/).
+5. Watch for Alerts using for example `kubectl -n monitoring exec alertmanager-main-0 -c alertmanager -- wget -qO- http://127.0.0.1:9093/api/v2/alerts | jq` or the web interface, or a pager.

 ## What is a test

 The idea is that any container that exports an `assertions_failed` counter (OR gauge?) is a test.